Members

 Theresa Boyd

-Reilly Fitzpatrick202119th-century British Women Writers; Feminist & Gender TheoryReilly Fitzpatrick is a Ph.D. student originally from southern California whose research interests include British women writers of the long nineteenth-century, feminist and gender theory, and psychologies of education and metacognition, with a particular focus on conduct manuals, social reform, and the feminisms of Mary Wollstonecraft.
-She graduated with double BAs in English and Honors Humanities as well as a concurrent MA in English from Azusa Pacific University in 2020, and completed an MLitt in Romantic and Victorian Literature with a concentration in Women, Writing, and Gender from the University of St. Andrews in Scotland in 2021.
-She also serves as the graduate assistant to the department of Women and Gender Studies here at Baylor.
-When not collecting book-related degrees, Reilly collects antique books, travels with her fiancée, and keeps her cat, Brontë, away from her jungle of houseplants.
+Reilly Fitzpatrick Vines202119th- and 20th-century British Women Writers; Feminist, Gender & Queer TheoryReilly Fitzpatrick Vines (she/her/hers) is a Ph.D. candidate from southern California whose research interests include feminist, gender, and queer theories as well as education, social reform, and constructions of gender in the novels of nineteenth- and twentieth-century British women writers.
+She graduated with double BAs in English and Honors Humanities and a concurrent MA in English from Azusa Pacific University in 2020, and completed an MLitt in Romantic and Victorian Literature with a concentration in Women, Writing, and Gender from the University of St. Andrews in Scotland in 2021.
+Reilly is a committee member of the 19C Research Seminar and a doctoral fellow at the Armstrong Browning Library here at Baylor.
+When not collecting book-related degrees, Reilly collects antique books, travels with her wife, spends too much of her stipend “working” (people-watching) at local coffeeshops, and keeps her cat, Brontë, away from her jungle of houseplants.

-Becky Presnall2021Long Middle Ages, Arthurian Literature, Classical Reception Studies, and Children's LiteratureBecky Presnall is an MA candidate and Teacher of Record at Baylor University.
-Before coming to Baylor University, she graduated from Regent University with a Bachelor of Arts in English, concentrating in medieval Languages.
-Her research interests include Middle English Arthurian romances of the Northwest Midlands, Classical reception studies, and children’s literature.
-When not devoting her time to her corgi, Bertilak de Hautdesert, she may be found working on her latest crochet project, trying a new baking recipe, or watching Studio Ghibli movies.
+Becky Presnall2021Long Middle Ages, Arthurian Literature, Nordic Sagas, Classical Reception Studies, and Children's LiteratureBecky Presnall is a PhD Student, Doctoral Administrative Fellow, and MRRS Committee Member, as well as the Graduate Writing Center Coordinator and Graduate Fellow for The Greats Story Lab at Baylor University.
+Before completing her MA at Baylor, she graduated from Regent University with a Bachelor of Arts in English, concentrating in Medieval Languages.
+Her research interests include Middle English Arthurian romances of the Northwest Midlands, Nordic Sagas, Classical reception studies, and children’s literature.
+When not devoting her time to her corgi, Bertilak de Hautdesert, she may be found planning her next camping trip, trying out new games, or watching Studio Ghibli movies.

 Myles Roberts